-The Statement of Accounts was authorised for issue by the Director of Finance 31/07/2024.
+The Statement of Accounts was authorised for issue by the Director of Finance on 30 June 2025.
 Events taking place after this date are not reflected in the financial statements or Notes.
-Where events taking place before this date provided information about conditions existing at 31 March 2024, the figures in the financial statements and Notes would be adjusted in all material respects to reflect the impact of this information.
+Where events taking place before this date provided information about conditions existing at 31 March 2025, the figures in the financial statements and Notes would be adjusted in all material respects to reflect the impact of this information.